-- Bonds: Companies need money to buy/ do some projects.
-They will pay back you by the money earned through the task.
+- Bonds: Companies need money to buy or to work on some projects.
+They will pay back you by the money earned through their projects.
 They are using bonds to raising the funds.
-If the company borrows the amount from the bank means it is a loan.
-Correspondingly, when a company gets from investors in return for convenient installments of interest, it is known as a bond.
+When a company borrows the amount from the bank, it is a loan.
+When a company raises money from investors in return for convenient installments of interest, it is known as a bond.
 Thus, a bond is a method for lending money from others (investment).
-There is lots of benefits when you invest in a bond, it will demonstrate the face value of the measure of money being borrowed by the company, the loan amount that the borrower (Company) needs to pay, and the due date for paying the money back called as the maturity date.
+These are some features of bonds.Principal/Face amount: A bond has a principal or face amount on which the issuer has to pay the interest by the end of the term Maturity: On Maturity date, the issuer has to repay the nominal amount

 - Secondary Market: In return for the cash, companies issue shares.
-Owning a share is much the same as holding a part of the company (i.e)., you also one of the investors in the company.
+Owning a share is quite similar to holding a part of the company.
+It simply means that you’re also one of the investors in the company.
 These shares are then traded in the share market.
-If the project gets completed you will get a part of share from the profit.
+If the project gets completed, you will get a part of share from the profit.
 Shares are in this manner, a declaration of responsibility for company.
 In this way, as a stockholder, your share benefits the company.
 As the company continues improving, your stocks will increment in quality.

-- Derivatives: The value of shares keeps unpredictable then it is difficult to fix a particular price.
-Here the derivatives instruments that help you trade at today’s price for the future purpose.
+- Derivatives: The value of shares is unpredictable.
+It is difficult to fix a particular price.
+The derivatives instruments help you trade at today’s price for the future purpose.
 Simply mention in an agreement to either buy or sell a share or other instrument at a certain price which was fixed earlier.

 What does the SEBI (Securities and Exchange Board of India) do?

 - Protecting the interests of investors in stocks

 - Improvement the stock market by advertising

 - stock market regulating